kamilkaczmareksolutions/Educational_Video_Series_Automation_Project/README.md

 4. **Acknowledgments**:
 - This project utilizes the SPR (Sparse Priming Representations) technique introduced by David Shapiro.
 [Learn more about SPR](https://github.com/daveshap/SparsePrimingRepresentations).
 - Transcriptions are accelerated using the Whisper solution proposed by user Const-me.
 [Learn more about Whisper](https://github.com/Const-me/Whisper).
-Be sure you have the `ggml-medium.bin` model, `Whisper.dll`, `main.exe` and `lz4.txt` for efficient processing.
-It should be clonned automatically by `git clone`.
+Be sure you download the `ggml-medium.bin` model from [here](https://huggingface.co/ggerganov/whisper.cpp/blob/main/ggml-medium.bin) and move it to main root. `Whisper.dll`, `main.exe` and `lz4.txt` should be clonned automatically by `git clone`.

 5. **Running the Scripts**:
 - You should definitely first get familiar with [Extended Documentation](./Extended-Documentation.md).